What is a Global Depositary Receipt (GDR)?

 Who is the depositary bank for Globaltrans Investment PLC GDRs?
 What is its role?

-The Bank of New York Mellon acts as depositary bank for Globaltrans Investment PLC sponsored GDR programme.
-The depositary bank plays a key role in the process of issuance and cancellation of GDRs.
-It also maintains the GDR holder register and distributes the dividends in U.S. dollars.
-Bank of New York Mellon is a Depository Trust Company (DTC) participant as are brokers and dealers, other banks, trust companies and clearing houses.
-For additional general information, please visit Bank of New York Mellon's website at www.adrbnymellon.com and search for Globaltrans Investment PLC’s Profile Page.
+For additional general information, please visit Citibank’s website www.citi.com/adr and search for Globaltrans Investment PLC’s Profile Page.
 Those owning Globaltrans Investment PLC GDRs through a bank, broker or nominee in “street name” should direct questions about their holdings to their respective bank, broker or nominee representative.

 How can I buy Globaltrans Investment PLC GDRs?